 6. History testifies to the antagonism Catholicism has towards the Bible.
 For several centuries, Rome kept the Bible from the hands of the people by putting it in Latin only, forbidding translations, literally chaining it to the walls, restricting the people’s literacy and burning those who owned it at the stakes.

 The Council of Toulouse (1229) forbade owning or reading a Bible.
 The Council of Tarragona (1234) forbade reading it in a native language and the 3rd Synod of Oxford made it a heresy crime to have an English Bible.
-Why all these efforts?
+Why these efforts?
 Because Catholic leaders knew too well that many of the teachings of Rome oppose the plain teachings of the Bible and the only way they could keep Catholics in lockstep obedience was to take it from their hands.

 Today, Catholics are now allowed to have the Bible in their hands and are even told to read it, but Rome still keeps it from their hearts by insisting that only the Church Magisterium can interpret it.
 At the same time, they undermine confidence in the Bible by touting some parts of it as “fictions” or unreliable “human traditions.”
 For example, Catholicism denies that a literal prophet named Jonah was swallowed by a literal fish.
-Even Karl Keating wrote that “the story of the prophet being swallowed and then disgorged by a ‘great fish’ is merely didactic fiction, a grand tale told to establish a religious point.”
-(Catholicism and Fundamentalism, 1988, 129)
+Even Karl Keating wrote that “the story of the prophet being swallowed and then disgorged by a ‘great fish’ is merely didactic fiction, a grand tale told to establish a religious point” (Catholicism and Fundamentalism, Ignatius Press, 1988, 129).

 Joseph Ratzinger (former pope Benedict XVI) also watered down the inspiration of the book of Genesis by dismissing its creation account: